mga-odoo/odoobooks/docs/sales/create_my_first_quotation.rst

 Allowing discounts on quotations is a common sales practice to improve the chances to convert the prospect into a customer.

-In our example, we want to grant 5% discount to our customer *Agrolait* on the sale price.
+In our business case, we want to grant 5% discount to our customer *John Deo* on the sale price.
 To enable the feature, go into the **Sales** application, select **Configuration / Settings** and, under **Pricing** section, select it and **APPLY** to allow manual discounts on order lines.